 It’s not just about how you look.
 Your health is at stake.

-Risks of weight gain are well documented and include:
+Risks of weight gain after menopause are well documented and include:

 High blood pressure